Scotland national football team: Honoured players

 The Scottish Football Association operates a roll of honour for every player who has made more than 50 appearances for Scotland.
-As of June 2025 there are 34 members of this roll, with John McGinn the most recent addition to the list.
-The qualifying mark of 50 appearances means that many notable Scotland players including Jim Baxter, Davie Cooper, Hughie Gallacher, John Greig, Jimmy Johnstone, Billy McNeill, Bobby Murdoch, Archie Gemmill and Lawrie Reilly are not on the roll of honour.
+As of June 2025 there are 41 members of this roll, with Kieran Tierney the most recent addition to the list.
+The qualifying mark of 50 appearances means that many notable Scotland players including Jim Baxter, Davie Cooper, Hughie Gallacher (and every other pre-Second World War player), Archie Gemmill, John Greig, Jimmy Johnstone, Billy McNeill, Bobby Murdoch and Lawrie Reilly are not on the roll of honour.

 The Scottish Football Museum operates a hall of fame which is open to players and managers involved in Scottish football.
 This means that membership is not restricted to people who have played for Scotland; inductees include Brian Laudrup and Henrik Larsson, as well as John McGovern who never played in Scotland or gained an international cap.
 Sportscotland operates the Scottish Sports Hall of Fame, which has inducted some footballers.

 Records

-Kenny Dalglish holds the record for Scotland appearances, having played 102 times between 1971 and 1986.
-He is the only Scotland player to have reached 100 caps.
-Jim Leighton is second, having played 91 times, a Scottish record for appearances by a goalkeeper.
-The title of Scotland's highest goalscorer is shared by two players.
-Denis Law scored 30 goals between 1958 and 1974, during which time he played for Scotland on 55 occasions.
-Kenny Dalglish scored an equal number from 102 appearances.
-Hughie Gallacher as well as being the third highest scorer is also the most prolific with his 24 goals coming from only 20 games (averaging 1.2 goals per game).
+Team records

 The largest margin of victory achieved by a Scotland side is 11–0 against Ireland in the 1901 British Home Championship.
 The record defeat occurred during the 1954 FIFA World Cup, a 7–0 deficit against reigning world champions Uruguay.

 Scotland's 1937 British Home Championship match against England set a new world record for a football attendance.
 The Hampden Park crowd was officially recorded as 149,415, though the true figure is unknown as a large number of additional fans gained unauthorised entry.
 This attendance was surpassed 13 years later by the decisive match of the 1950 FIFA World Cup, but remains a European record.

+Player records

+Most capped players

+Kenny Dalglish holds the record for Scotland appearances, having played 102 times between 1971 and 1986.
+He is the only Scotland player to have reached 100 caps.
+Jim Leighton is second, having played 91 times, a Scottish record for appearances by a goalkeeper.